What is Psychological Therapy?

 A Look at the Different Types of Psychotherapy

-There are various approaches to psychotherapy, which most counsellors draw from.
+Most counsellors draw from various approaches to psychotherapy.
 These approaches help the counsellor understand their clients and their problems to develop a solution.
-The type of treatments you receive is based on several factors, including current psychological research, your counsellor’s preferred theoretical orientation, and what will work best for your situation.
+The type of treatment you receive is based on several factors, including current psychological research, your counsellor’s preferred theoretical orientation, and what will work best for your situation.

 Counsellors may combine elements from various styles of psychotherapy.
-The truth is that most counsellors don’t limit themselves to just one approach.
-Instead, they combine different elements to tailor the treatment to their client’s specific needs.
+Most don’t limit themselves to just one approach.
+Instead, they combine different elements to tailor the treatment to their client’s needs.

-The important thing to remember is that your counsellor should have expertise in the area you are struggling so that he or she will be able to help you.
+The important thing to remember is that your counsellor should have expertise in the area you are struggling with so that he or she can help you.

 Michelle Rockey